 7. Chapter 6

 Idrin returned to the treatment room, tidying away phials and dressing materials and scrubbing surgical instruments clean.
 There were domestics whose job was to tend to the state of the chambers, but it was no difficult task to do it herself.
 Once everything was in order, she went from the room with a mind to see how Faramir fared.
 A door swung open somewhere to her left, and Pippin emerged into the corridor.
-Just before the door closed behind him, she made out a small figure laid on the bed, a mop of brown curls splayed upon the pillow.
+Just before the door closed behind him, she made out a small figure lying on the bed, a mop of brown curls splayed on the pillow.

 It was the Halfling Meriadoc, she knew, Pippin's kinsman and good friend.
 He had been carried to the Houses of Healing in the arms of Mithrandir, not three hours after her cousin had been brought in, and there was a grey tint to his face and his eyes were shut.